 On July 12, 2021, the Government of Canada released new National Security Guidelines for Research Partnerships, developed in collaboration with the Government of Canada–Universities Working Group.
-The new guidelines will integrate national security considerations into the development, evaluation and funding of research partnerships.
-The guidelines will be applied immediately as a mandatory element of federal research partnership funding through the Natural Sciences and Engineering Research Council of Canada’s (NSERC) Alliance Grants program for any application involving private sector partner organizations.
+The new guidelines integrate national security considerations into the development, evaluation and funding of research partnerships.
+The guidelines are a mandatory element of federal research partnership funding through the Natural Sciences and Engineering Research Council of Canada’s (NSERC) Alliance Grants program for any application involving private sector partner organizations.

 Guides & Resources to Help you Safeguard your Research